 - If you are updating it a year or less before you last one was issued you pay no fees

-I waited a week and a half to update it from my Social but there were still issues with matching up my new last name so I waited a little bit longer.
+I waited a week and a half to update it from my Social Security Card but there were still issues with matching up my new last name so I would wait a little bit longer.
 Basically you fill out a short form, submit your old passport, 2 color passport-sized photos, and the ORIGINAL name change document (i.e. a marriage license).
 Sending the original made me super nervous so make sure you have a scanned copy electronically AND a paper copy just in case.

 All the other little things…

-There a huge category for things to update but aren’t a huge deal (i.e. Church registration, mailers, voicemail, resume, Pinterest…) Just do them as they pop up.
+There a huge category for things to update but aren’t a huge deal (i.e. Church registration, mailers, voicemail, resume…) Just do them as they pop up.
 I’m sure it’ll be at least a few years to really finish this process.